adokky/zero-json/readme.md

 * [External][external-ser] serializers and [partial][partial-ser] custom serializers are not supported because of the [bug][descriptor-bug].
 * Duplicate JSON object keys are not allowed
 * On JS: no `dynamic` support
-* On JVM: There is no support for `InputStream`/`OutputStream`.
+* On JVM: Serialization using `InputStream`/`OutputStream` is slower.
 Nearly all I/O libraries and frameworks provide access to underlying array or buffer abstractions.
 Wrapping these is the intended way to use this library.
 If you absolutely require `InputStream` or `OutputStream`, you can wrap them around an `ArrayBuffer`.
 However, for any streaming workload, we recommend using the original `kotlinx-serialization-json` instead.
+* No `prettyPrint` option

   [external-ser]: https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#deriving-external-serializer-for-another-kotlin-class-experimental
   [partial-ser]: https://github.com/Kotlin/kotlinx.serialization/blob/master/formats/json-tests/commonTest/src/kotlinx/serialization/features/PartiallyCustomSerializerTest.kt